Biblical Number 8 Meaning In The Bible And Prophetically

 In Japan, the number eight (hachi, ya) is also considered lucky, but for a different reason than in Chinese culture.
 Because the letter () gradually broadens, the number eight connotes prosperity.
 In ancient times, the Japanese considered eight (, ya) to be a sacred number.

-And there you have it, folks—a comprehensive look at the meaning of the number 8 in the Bible.
+And there you have it, folks—a comprehensive look at the meaning of the biblical number 8.
 Rejoice the next time you see this number.

 It's a strong indication of a new beginning and a fresh start.
 Because it is a holy number, number 8 assists you in accessing the blessings that the spiritual realm has in store for you.